Monarchy of Norway: Union with Denmark

 The Kalmar Union was not only possible due to the complex history of the royal dynasties of Scandinavia but was also, among other things, a direct reaction to the expansive and aggressive policies of the Hanseatic League.

-On 6 June 1523 Sweden left the union permanently, leaving Norway in an unequal union with a Danish king already embarked on centralising the government of the union.
+On 6 June 1523 Sweden left the union permanently with the new king Gustav Vasa, leaving Norway in an unequal union with a Danish king Frederick I already embarked on centralising the government of the union.

 In the following centuries the Norwegian monarchs mostly resided abroad.
 This weakened the monarchical governing structures of Norway: the Riksråd, for example, was gradually undermined as the Norwegian nobles did not have the King's confidence to the same extent as their Danish counterparts.
 The King was also less able to govern according to Norwegian needs, as the distance meant he and his advisors had less knowledge of conditions in Norway.

 Norway was one of few countries where the archdiocese was coterminous with the national territory.
 The church was an important factor in trying to maintain the separate Norwegian monarchy.
 In the 16th century the power struggle between the Norwegian nobles and the king culminated at the same time as the Protestant Reformation.
 This prompted a set of events in which the struggle against Danish dominance in Norway was coupled with the struggle against the Reformation.
 When both failed the effects were harsh.
 The Norwegian Catholic bishops were replaced with Danes and the Norwegian church was subdued and made wholly Danish.
 The Norwegian Riksråd was abolished in 1536, and increasingly more foreigners were appointed to important positions in Norway.